Unemployed or laid off? Tekna is here to help you

 Do you have questions about what your rights are if you’re laid off or unemployed?
 Follow along on this page to get updated information about work-related information and Tekna’s services that can help you in your new life situation.

-If you are temporary laid off or out of work you can be exempt from the Tekna member fee and remain a member.
+If you are temporarily laid off or out of work you can be exempt from the Tekna member fee and remain a member.
 This applies for both new and existing members.

-Temporary laying off personnel can be used when an employer is not able to use the resources of the workforce.
+Temporary laid off personnel can be used when an employer is not able to use the resources of the workforce.
 During a temporary lay-off the individual employee is released from their duty to work in connection with a temporary reduction in or shut-down of operations.
-Your employer is not required to pay you while you are temporary laid off.
+Your employer is not required to pay you while you are temporarily laid off.